 Physical and Mental Exercise

-Another important consideration is mental exercise.
+Another critical consideration is adding mental exercise to your dog’s routine.
 According to Dr. Klein, “Just like with people, mental stimulation can help slow cognitive decline in an animal.
 It’s best to provide your dog with mental stimulation in the form of walks, games, puzzles, and playtime.”
 Some ways to provide enrichment include starting a new training program with your senior dog, rotating his toys, providing puzzle toys for him to play with, or playing games, such as hide-and-seek.

-Nutrition is another important component of managing cognitive decline in your senior dog.
+Nutrition is another essential component of managing the cognitive decline in your senior dog.
 For example, studies have shown a combination of behavioral enrichment with a diet high in antioxidants can lead to an improvement in cognition and memory in older dogs.
 However, Dr. Klein cautions, “Pet owners should always consult with their veterinarian to determine the best diet for their pet.”
-Consider asking about treats and foods formulated specifically for senior canines.
-For example, Purina® Pro Plan® NC NeuroCare™ contains several supplements known to benefit senior dogs, such as antioxidants and omega 3 fatty acids.
-Enhanced with a unique blend of nutrients and medium chain triglyceride oil to help nutritionally manage dogs with CDS.
+Consider asking about treats and foods explicitly formulated for senior canines.

 Putting It All Together